 If the price of the bond goes up, the bondholder still receives only that fixed payment.
 However, in this case the bond’s yield – its coupon divided by the bond’s price – actually falls.
 Similarly, if the bond’s price falls, the bond’s yield rises, even though the coupon remains the same.

-Unlike stocks, where prices are driven in the long term by a company’s growth and profitability, bond prices are heavily influenced by the movement of interest rates, the creditworthiness of the borrower, and the overall sentiment of investors.
+Unlike stocks, where prices are driven in the long term by a company’s growth and profitability, bond prices are heavily influenced by the movement of interest rates, the bond’s time until maturity, the creditworthiness of the borrower and the overall sentiment of investors.

 How to buy and sell bonds